preeve9534/signalk-lube-controller/README.md

 ![alt text](readme/processcontrol.png)

-A schedule task is started by the presence of one or more user-defined ALERT notifications on the Signal K server bus and the task will continue to execute until all defined ALERT notifications are removed or replaced by non-ALERT variants.
+A schedule task is started by the presence of a user-defined ALERT notification on the Signal K server bus and the task will continue to execute until all defined ALERT notifications are removed or replaced by non-ALERT variants.
-When this happens signals the schedule task will enter its end phase and subsequently stop.
+When this happens the schedule task will enter its end phase and subsequently stop.
 ## System requirements

 __signalk-process-scheduler__ has no special system requirements.